 He looked fixedly at one tower in particular, with its three abutted promenances, center thrust out like a ship’s prow, flankers receding, all encased in silvered glass.
-Of this, the panels fit so seamlessly, the moving clouds, then a passing helicopter, appeared like stories multiplying on an array of television screens.
+Of this, the panels fit so seamlessly, that moving clouds, then a passing helicopter, appeared like stories multiplying on an array of television screens.

 “Stacked human units, the choicest spaces selling for seven, eight figures.
 This is a nice little area, right?
 See all this undistinguished, unpreservable, unprofitable, real estate?
 You got a genuine, old-fashioned coffee shop, Radice’s over there.
-You got a dry cleaner’s, carryout, curio shop…dash ’em all off the street and put up another tower.
+You got a dry cleaner’s, carryout, curio shop…dash em all off the street and put up another tower.
 But,” he laughed, “you can’t encroach on burial ground.”

 “Then, what you were thinking…”